-For me this started about the time that the oh so wonderful night sweats began.
-And that is no coincidence because insomnia is a result of our new hormone levels.
-Better said, lack of hormone levels.
-At my Blog site BeautyCoachingForBabyBoomers you can read all about Bioidentical Hormones.
-But in a nutshell higher levels of progesterone help with sleeping.
+For me this started about the time the oh-so-wonderful night sweats began.
+And that is no coincidence, because insomnia is a result of our new hormone levels.
+(Better said, lack of hormone levels.)
+At my blog site BeautyCoachingForBabyBoomers you can read all about Bioidentical Hormones.
+But in a nutshell, higher levels of progesterone help with sleeping.
 In fact it acts like a sleeping pill.

 There are a few things we do that can also encourage bad sleeping patterns.
 Drinking too much wine or mixed drinks that have an incredible amount of sugar is not good.
 You fall asleep, but once the sugars starts kicking into your blood stream, you get on a sugar high.

 Another thing to stay away from is eating late.
 By this I mean you should give your body a chance to digest your evening meal for at least 3 hours before you hit the hay.
 (It’s much better for weight control as well.)